 Are blood and body fluid precautions always needed?

 The best practice is to always use blood and body fluid precautions, even when you can't see any blood and there's no chance that blood is present.
-But the precautions aren't absolutely needed if you don't see any blood when you come in contact with other body fluids, such as:

 How can you reduce your risk of exposure to blood and body fluids?

 Blood and body fluid precautions involve the use of protective barriers such as gloves, gowns, masks, and eye protection.
 These reduce the risk of exposing the skin or mucous membranes to potentially infectious fluids.
 Health care workers should always use protective barriers to protect themselves from exposure to another person's blood or body fluids.

 If you give first aid, use blood and body fluid precautions.
 You may wish to have gloves available in your home, office, or vehicle if you think you may be required to help another person in an emergency.